FridaElo/Book_analysis/README.md

 `LIMIT 1000`

-The results show that Fiction is the genre that has the most number of reviews therefore the most popular.
+The results show that Fiction is the genre that has the most number of reviews, and therefore, the most popular.

-In the last query, the focus was the Fiction category, where it was group by author and was asked to shown only the authors who have more than 5000 reviews and give each of them their average rating.
+In the last query, the focus was on the Fiction category, where it was grouped by author, and only the authors who have more than 5000 reviews were shown, along with their average rating.

 `SELECT AVG_BY_A, count(Rating.User_id) as numb_of_reviews`